Goyang: Geography

 Ilsan New Town vaguely comes to mind, but in reality, the eastern boundary is Bukhansan, the western boundary is the Han River, and the city area itself is large and has various geographical features.
 However, Bukhansan is a region protruding to the east, and the eastern end of the border with Seoul is actually a hilly area connecting Mt.
 Aengbong and Mt.
 Bongsan.
 Across the Han River to the west is the city of Gimpo.

 At the time of the expansion of Seoul, the eastern area was given to Seoul, but Bukhansan was guided, so if you look closely at the administrative divisions on the map, it looks like a kitchen knife or a stake.
 Bukhansan Mountain is clearly visible from the vicinity of Jichuk, and surprisingly, if you drive along the freeway from the middle floor of an apartment building in Ilsan New Town [10] or even from the side of Isanpo, you can see Bukhansan Mountain in the distance.
 You can roughly estimate the weather on that day by whether you can see it well or not.

 Climate

 Goyang has a monsoon-influenced humid continental climate (Köppen: Dwa) with cold, dry winters and hot, rainy summers.

 Sports

-The ice hockey team High1, based in Chuncheon, played its home Asia League Ice Hockey matches at the Goyang Ice Rink until 2019, when the team withdrew from the league.
+The ice hockey team High1, based in Chuncheon, played some of its home Asia League Ice Hockey matches at the Goyang Ice Rink, before they withdrew from the league in 2019.

-Former association football teams in Goyang include Goyang KB Kookmin Bank FC and Goyang Zaicro FC.
-Currently, there is the K4 League association football team Goyang Citizen FC.
+Former football teams in Goyang include Goyang KB Kookmin Bank FC and Goyang Zaicro FC.
+Currently, there is the K4 League team Goyang Citizen FC.

-The Korean Basketball League team Goyang Carrot Jumpers is also based in the city.
+The Korean Basketball League team Goyang Sono Skygunners is also based in the city.